Enabling Smart Projects

 In the past, project design and management were primarily focused on economic and technical feasibility.
 More recently, environmental concerns have been increasingly included in the decision-making process.
 However, very little consideration was given to public acceptability until after key decisions had been made internally.
 Organisations then focussed on defending these decisions, leaving stakeholders with a choice between supporting or opposing the resulting project.
 In these situations where stakeholders don’t feel appropriately engaged in decisions that concern them, businesses, governments, or whomever is leading the decision-making process, experience significant risks, or, worse, failure.
 This is being experienced worldwide more and more.

 Over ten years of applying Smart Engagement has proven that stakeholder risks to projects are mitigated, and benefits are gained for all, through quality and inclusive decision-making, resulting in decisions that are from the very beginning not only technically and economically viable, but also environmentally and publicly supported.
-Such decisions result in what we define as Smart Business.
-Smart Businesses enable outcomes desired by society.
+Such decisions result in what we define as Smart Projects.
+Smart Projects enable outcomes desired by society.
 This reduces business risks, creates win-win opportunities and builds shared value.